johnnonolan/ManagerReadMe/README.md

 I want to make these valuable but they are your meetings.
 If you have an agenda item please bring it up.
 This is your chance to talk.
 We will have scheduled 1:1s but if you want to talk ad-hoc, Slack me and I will find time.

 # I trust you
 Yes, if you are on my team, my default is to trust that you have the tools to do the job in hand.
 I trust you to keep our systems up and lift our team and products to new heights.
-I you need anything to help you achieve that goal, let's talk.
+If you need anything to help you achieve that goal, let's talk.

 # I am human
 Which means I inevitably falter.